 Nearby alerts

-Closed parks: Wyrrabalong National Park closure for fox control shooting operation
+Safety alerts: Periodic closures of Wyrrabalong National Park (North) for fox control shooting operation

-Parts of Wyrrabalong National Park will be closed within a date range of Wednesday 1st January 2025 to Friday 2nd May 2025 for fox control night shoot operations preventing localised economic impacts and protecting biodiversity assets within the park.
+Parts of Wyrrabalong National Park (North) will be closed for periods within a date range of Monday 16th June 2025 to Wednesday 30th December 2025 for fox control night shoot operations preventing localised economic impacts and protecting biodiversity assets within the park.

 When active, the shoot operation area will be delignated by signage advising visitors “do not enter” at any time during the night-time operation.